hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 ```

 ### Insights
 2021Q4 reached the highest viewed hours globally among the top10 Netflix shows and TV (non-english) obtains the highest watching hours among the 4 categories.
+The trend can be explained by the launches of a Netflix series called Squid Games.
+It premiered in late September 2021 and hit numerous records and become one of the most successful drama series in the world.

 <img width="1149" height="243" alt="Image" src="https://github.com/user-attachments/assets/8c5a5699-a077-4da3-b114-e5b47e66aaca" />